 Services of the Cancer Center include comprehensive diagnostic services and treatment for children with cancer, leukemia and blood disorders.
 Children with these conditions have special physical, emotional and psychological needs.
 They require the highest level of medical expertise and highly specialized medical treatment combined with very personalized support from their physicians and care staff.
 In short, they need Nicklaus Children's Hospital, formerly Miami Children's Hospital.

-The Cancer Center features a Bone Marrow Transplant Program
+The Cancer Center features a Blood and Marrow Transplantion Program

 , established in 1991.
 The program is accredited by the Foundation for the Accreditation of Cellular Therapies (FACT) for all aspects of bone marrow transplantation.